US Elections – Spiraling debt is base case

 The US debt-to-GDP ratio is on an explosive trajectory, fueled by healthcare and interest expenditures.
 Neither candidate has proposed policies sufficient to stabilize the ratio.
 With the exception of debt ceiling negotiations, the impact of large deficits will not be felt during this presidential term.

 This is the second piece in a trilogy of weekly election pieces until the presidential election in November where we look at the impact of the candidates’ proposals beyond the headline macro-figures.
-In the first piece we discussed the extent to which the candidates plan to respect existing institutions, such as the Fed, and the three branches of government.
+In the we discussed the extent to which the candidates plan to respect existing institutions, such as the Fed, and the three branches of government.
 In the final piece we will look at the candidates’ plans regarding financial regulation.
 In this second piece, we take a deep-dive into US debt, its long-term drivers, and the impact the candidates’ plans have on its trajectory.
 We also discuss the potential ramifications of the projected rise in federal debt.

 Understanding US debt